trouble-codes

 using scan tool to read trouble codes

-How To Read Trouble Codes
+How to Read Trouble Codes

-If You Have a Trouble Code...
+What To Do If You Have a Trouble Code

 Write down the code number(s).
 DO NOT erase the codes until you have written this information down because you will need it later to diagnose the problem.

 The code(s) will tell you which sensors or systems are experiencing a problem.
-If the scan tool does not provide a definition, you will have to look up the code definition where ever you can find it (online, in a shop manual
+If the scan tool does not provide a definition, you will have to look up the code definition where ever you can find it (online, in a shop manual.

-How to Clear Codes
+How to Clear Trouble Codes

 The best (safest)way to erase trouble codes is to use a scan tool.
 The tool communicates with the vehicle computer and tells it to erase the codes.
 It does not alter any other learned settings that should be retained for normal vehicle operation.